JMarcosHP/Debian-Indestructible/guides/EFI-SWAPFILE.md

 **Why this layout?**

+It follows the openSUSE's default [BTRFS layout](https://en.opensuse.org/SDB:BTRFS) with some modifications for Debian/Ubuntu systems.
+This layout ensures that critical system directories are snapshotted while excluding volatile or user-specific data that should not be rolled back.

 The `/var/lib/dpkg` and `/var/lib/apt` directories must remain in the default subvolume to ensure package manager consistency across snapshots.
 This is a Debian/Ubuntu requirement, unlike openSUSE which can use a single `/var` subvolume.

 **Specific subvolumes for Desktop Environments**